-In a normal computer that follows von Neumann architecture, instructions and data both are stored in same memory.
+In a normal computer that follows von Neumann architecture, instructions, and data both are stored in the same memory.
 So same buses are used to fetch instructions and data.
-This means CPU cannot do both things together (read a instruction and read/write data).
+This means the CPU cannot do both things together (read the instruction and read/write data).
 Harvard Architecture is the computer architecture that contains separate storage and separate buses (signal path) for instruction and data.
-It was basically developed to overcome the bottleneck of Von Neumann Architecture.
-The main advantage of having separate buses for instruction and data is that CPU can access instructions and read/write data at the same time.
+It was basically developed to overcome the bottleneck of Von Neumann’s Architecture.
+The main advantage of having separate buses for instruction and data is that the CPU can access instructions and read/write data at the same time.

 Structure of Harvard Architecture:

-Data Address Bus: It carries the address of data from processor to main memory system.
+- Data Address Bus: It carries the address of data from the processor to the main memory system.

-Instruction Address Bus: It carries the address of instructions from processor to main memory system.
+- Instruction Address Bus: It carries the address of instructions from the processor to the main memory system.

-It has the location of the next instruction to be executed.
-Program counter then passes this next address to memory address register.
+- Program Counter: It has the location of the next instruction to be executed.
+The program counter then passes this next address to the memory address register.

-Arithmetic logic unit is that part of the CPU that operates all the calculations needed.
-It performs addition, subtraction, comparison, logical Operations, bit Shifting Operations and various arithmetic operations.
+- Arithmetic and Logic Unit: The arithmetic logic unit is part of the CPU that operates all the calculations needed.
+It performs addition, subtraction, comparison, logical Operations, bit Shifting Operations, and various arithmetic operations.

-Control unit the part of CPU that operates all processor control signals.
-It controls the input and output devices and also control the movement of instructions and data within the system.
+- Control Unit: The Control Unit is the part of the CPU that operates all processor control signals.
+It controls the input and output devices and also controls the movement of instructions and data within the system.

-Input devices are used to read data into main memory with the help of CPU input instruction.
-The information from a computer as output are given through Output devices.
-Computer gives the results of computation with the help of output devices.
+- Input/Output System: Input devices are used to read data into main memory with the help of CPU input instruction.
+The information from a computer as output is given through Output devices.
+The computer gives the results of computation with the help of output devices.

 Advantage of Harvard Architecture: